LogoOsome

 On occasion, businesses may seek additional, in-depth information regarding other companies for the purposes of market research, decision-making, or partnerships.

-ACRA offers extracts of PDF copy of forms with or without attachments, filed by business entities with ACRA, such as the Company Constitution, financial statements, incorporation of local companies and annual returns for purchase.
+ACRA offers extracts of PDF copies of forms with or without attachments, filed by business entities with ACRA, such as the Company Constitution, financial statements, incorporation of local companies and annual returns for purchase.
 If you are wondering how you could buy the company Memorandum and Articles of Association and other company information from ACRA, they are available for purchase through ACRA’s BizFile+.

 The cost of the extract is as follows: $11.00 – Forms without attachment, $26.00 – Forms with attachment and an additional $1 per page for certification.